Flannel: History

-The origin of the word is uncertain, but a Welsh origin has been suggested as fabric similar to flannel can be traced back to Wales, where it was well known as early as the 16th century.
+The word's origin is uncertain, but a Welsh origin has been suggested as fabric similar to flannel can be traced back to Wales, where it was well known as early as the 16th century.
 The fabric was called Welsh cotton, and despite its name, it was a coarse woolen material with a fluffed surface similar to flannel.

 The French term flanelle was used in the late 17th century, and the German Flanell was used in the early 18th century.

 Flannel has been made since the 17th century, gradually replacing the older Welsh plains, some of which were finished as "cottons" or friezes, coarse woolen cloth that was the local textile product.
 In the 19th century, flannel was made particularly in towns such as Newtown, Montgomeryshire, Hay on Wye, and Llanidloes.
 The expansion of its production is closely associated with the spread of carding mills, which prepared the wool for spinning, this being the first aspect of the production of woollen cloth to be mechanised (apart from fulling).
 The marketing of these Welsh woollen clothes was largely controlled by the Drapers Company of Shrewsbury.

+Flannel became popular in the United States during the Civil War, when it was imported as an inexpensive, sturdy material for soldiers’ basic coats and undershirts.
+American entrepreneur Hamilton Carhartt is most credited with popularizing flannel garments in the USA.
+He opened a flannel-focused textile plant, the first of its kind, in Detroit in 1889.
+It was during the years following this introduction that the American middle class adopted the flannel shirt as a workwear staple.

-At one time Welsh, Yorkshire, Lancashire and Irish flannels differed slightly in character due largely to the grade of raw wool used in the several localities, some being softer and finer than others.
-While nowadays, the colour of flannel is determined by dyes, originally this was achieved through mixing white, blue, brown and black wools in varying proportions.
+At one time, Welsh, Yorkshire, Lancashire, and Irish flannels differed slightly in character due largely to the grade of raw wool used, some being softer and finer than others.
+Dyes determine the flannel's color; this was achieved by mixing white, blue, brown, and black wools in varying proportions.
 Lighter shades were achieved by bleaching with sulphur dioxide.

-During the 1950s Irish designer Sybil Connolly, inspired by Aran Island and traditional Irish peasant skirts, designed a 'Red Flannel' skirt using red flannel wool.
+During the 1950s, Irish designer Sybil Connolly, inspired by Aran Island and traditional Irish peasant skirts, designed a 'Red Flannel' skirt using red flannel wool.

-Originally flannel was made of fine, short staple wool, but by the 20th-century mixtures of silk and cotton had become common.
-It was at this time that flannel trousers became popular in sports, especially cricket, in which it was used extensively until the late 1970s.
+Originally, flannel was made of fine, short staple wool, but by the 20th century, mixtures of silk and cotton had become common.
+At this time, flannel trousers became popular in sports, especially cricket, and it was used extensively until the late 1970s.
+Flannel plaid shirts became popular teen wear in the early 1990s, being part of the grunge style of bands like Nirvana and Pearl Jam.

-The roots of mainstream use of flannels in the U.S. can be traced back to The Gardenias at the University of Buffalo in the mid-1980s.
-The 'no class-lotta style' fashion trend eventually made its way across the country to Seattle.
-The use of flannel plaid shirts was at its peak in the 1990s with popular grunge bands like Nirvana and Pearl Jam using them as one of the trademarks of their shaggy look.
-However, few of the mass-produced plaid shirts available at the time were actually made out of flannel.
-The association between flannel and plaid has led to the use of flannel as a mistaken synonym for plaid.